 When you hear the word “diner,” do you also hear “family time,” “casual fare” and “enormous milkshakes that come in two different cups”?
 Because we totally do.
 We love a good diner with a twist, check out some of these dope diners below.

 First up is Silver Diner with a dozen locations in Virginia.
-They boast some majorly refined fare (think spring salad with quinoa, kalamata olives and sautéed shrimp).
+They boast some majorly refined fare (think spring salad with quinoa, kalamata olives, and sautéed shrimp).

-Millie’s Diner, combines fast casual dining with the best of new American cuisine.
+Millie’s Diner, combines fast-casual dining with the best of new American cuisine.
 Millie’s opened in what was Richmond’s industrial wasteland in 1989 (props to foresight), and since then has been serving up fresh, local, fusion-y takes on classics such as Huevos Rancheros, Eggs Benny and Castro’s Mess.
 Hint: Cuban spice pork is involved.

-Exmore Diner in Exmore is true traditional diner fare with strong Virginia roots.
-Imagine classic mashed potatoes with dark brown gravy, breaded pork chops and apple pie.
+Exmore Diner in Exmore is a true traditional diner fare with strong Virginia roots.
+Imagine classic mashed potatoes with dark brown gravy, breaded pork chops, and apple pie.
 Down-home comfort favorites such as scrapple (pork scraps and cornmeal all mixed up and fried) make this spot a fave with locals and traveling foodies alike.

 Last but not least, Virginia Diner in Wakefield is definitely worth a visit, with almost a century of history, Southern picks such as black-eyed peas and their own peanut product line.
 Because why not?

 Barbecue and chicken is a mainstay of the south.
 Instead of heading to the nearest KFC, try good old-fashioned fare made with quality ingredients but ready to go when you walk in the door.